Mr-Guowang/Robust-ChP/README.md

 ```
 #### Run the pipeline

-After pulling the Docker image, users can launch the pipeline by mounting three required paths into the container:

-1. **the FreeSurfer license file**
-2. **the input data directory**
-3. **the output directory**

 A generic example is shown below:
 ```sh
 docker run --rm --shm-size=16g -it \
   --mount type=bind,src="<PATH_TO_LICENSE>/license.txt",dst=/opt/freesurfer/license.txt,readonly \